jazzband/django-polymorphic/docs/integrations/index.rst

 .. versionadded:: 1.0.2

-You can configure :pypi:`django-guardian` to use the base model for object level permissions.
-Add this option to your settings:
+No special modifications are required to integrate with :pypi:`django-guardian`.
+However, if you would like all object level permissions to be managed at the base model level, rather than have unique permissions for each polymorphic subclass, then you can use the helper function :func:`polymorphic.contrib.guardian.get_polymorphic_base_content_type` to unify the permissions for your entire polymorphic model tree into a single namespace a the base level:

 .. code-block:: python

     GUARDIAN_GET_CONTENT_TYPE = \
-        'polymorphic.contrib.guardian.get_polymorphic_base_content_type'
+        "polymorphic.contrib.guardian.get_polymorphic_base_content_type"

 This option requires :pypi:`django-guardian` >= 1.4.6.
 Details about how this option works are available in the `django-guardian documentation